-No student should be denied participation in a sports activity if they chose to be involved in other school activities in accordance with the following protocol:
+No student should be denied participation in a sports activity if they choose to be involved in other school activities in accordance with the following protocol:

 - Student athletes are expected to be present for athletic practices and games during vacations.
-If they must be absent and miss a game, they must Sit out a game.
+If they must be absent and miss a game, they must sit out a game.
 For every two practices missed, they must miss a game.
-This also applies to student athletes who have been suspended from school and, therefore, missed practices and /or games.
-To ensure safety, upon return from such an absence, a coach can require the student athlete to spend a reasonable number of days conditioning before returning to practice or games.
+This also applies to student athletes who have been suspended from school and, therefore, missed practices and/or games.
+To ensure safety, upon returning from such an absence, a coach can require the student athlete to spend a reasonable number of days conditioning before returning to practice or games.
 The athlete would maintain their membership on the athletic roster.

 - Any absences from practices or games that are associated with other school activities must be related to curriculum and/or learning (i.e., a trip to an amusement park for Physics instruction would be acceptable, whereas a trip to an amusement park with club recreation would not be an acceptable reason).
-Athletes who attend co-curricular activities which are associated with learning cannot be penalized from participation in their athletic sport when they return .
+Athletes who attend co-curricular activities which are associated with learning cannot be penalized for participating in their athletic sport when they return .
 In rare cases when conditioning is needed for the athletes to safely participate, that decision should be made at the discretion of the athletic trainer and/ or a qualified professional other than a coach approved by the athletic director.
-This professional must sign a statement that the athlete is ready to participate after tliat the athlete is in a satisfactory physical condition to appropriately participate.
-A medical physician's statement will be acceptable in lieu of the atl1letic trained or other professional's statement to participate;
+This professional must sign a statement that the athlete is ready to participate.
+After that, the athlete is in a satisfactory physical condition to appropriately participate.
+A medical physician's statement will be acceptable in lieu of the athletic trainer or other professional's statement to participate;

 - If student athletes are required to attend all games and practices during vacation, for every game that a student athlete misses, the student will sit out one game.

-- It should be understood that students must make choices about extracurricular and co-curricular involvements, particularly when they involve major commiln:lents of time and attendance.
-Students who choose to participate in athletics may not be able to assume any major roles in other activities, such a drama productions, because their inconsistent attendance would be detrimental to the team.
+- It should be understood that students must make choices about extracurricular and co-curricular involvements, particularly when they involve major commitments of time and attendance.
+Students who choose to participate in athletics may not be able to assume any major roles in other activities, such as drama productions, because their inconsistent attendance would be detrimental to the team.

-- Unresolved questions related to athletic participation shall be taken to the athletic director, principal or his/her designee within a reasonable amount of time for fmal resolution.
+- Unresolved questions related to athletic participation shall be taken to the athletic director, principal or his/her designee within a reasonable amount of time for final resolution.

 - It should be noted that Section Seven of the New York State Public High School Athletic Association handbook regarding eligibility standards states that: "a student is no longer eligible to represent the school in that sport in that season if the student participates in practice or competition with or against any college athletic squad during that season."
 This infraction will also result in the interscholastic team forfeiting all victories in whickthe implicated student participated.

-Students must be in top physical condition in order to perform to their follest capabilities.
-Specifically, all athletes should follow proper nutrition requirements and get proper rest Students should not use tobacco products, alcohol, or drugs.
-Anyone found to be using these products may be subject to athletic suspension and may also subject to school suspension.
+Students must be in top physical condition in order to perform to their fullest capabilities.
+Specifically, all athletes should follow proper nutrition requirements and get proper rest.
+Students should not use tobacco products, alcohol, or drugs.
+Anyone found to be using these products may be subject to athletic suspension and may also be subject to school suspension.

 If it is reported that a student-athlete engaged in conduct that, if true, would result in the violation of this Code of Ethics, and/or any other school rule or policy, including but not limited to a coach's team rule, and/or any local, state and/or federal laws, while in school or representing the school, that student may be prohibited from participation in athletic activities, including practices and/or games, pending tile District's investigation.

-Upon report and investigation of an alleged violation, a meeting will be held as soon as practicable with the student-athlete, parents/guardians, .the coach, the Athletic Director, and possibly a school administrator to discuss the allegations, unless rnch meeting is waived.by the student-athlete and/or his parents/guardians.
+Upon report and investigation of an alleged violation, a meeting will be held as soon as practicable with the student-athlete, parents/guardians,the coach, the Athletic Director, and possibly a school administrator to discuss the allegations, unless such meeting is waived by the student-athlete and/or his parents/guardians.

-After such meeting is held, or the student and parents/guardians are.afforded the opportunity to hold such meeting and or waive their right to same, a decision shall be rendered.regarding 1vhat disciplinary activity action, if any, is deeme<I appropriate.
-Such disciplfuary action may include, but is not limited to: suspension from participation in practices, and/or games, and/or any other team-related activities for any duration deemed appropriate, including suspension from the team and/or team-related activities for the entire season.
+After such a meeting is held, or the student and parents/guardians are afforded the opportunity to hold such a meeting and or waive their right to same, a decision shall be rendered regarding what disciplinary activity action, if any, is deemed appropriate.
+Such disciplinary action may include, but is not limited to: suspension from participation in practices, and/or games, and/or any other team-related activities for any duration deemed appropriate, including suspension from the team and/or team-related activities for the entire season.